 Not really.
 While employer-provided life insurance is a good benefit, it often isn’t enough coverage to truly protect your loved ones.
 Also, if you leave your job, it’s not always affordable to take with you.
 The smart decision is to have your own policy.
 Once approved, you’ll have life insurance protection you can count on regardless of your job.

 myth #21: Insurance is required to drive a car, so if someone hits me, there is coverage.

 Maybe!
-With the tough economy there is an alarming increase in drivers who have bare minimum protection or continue to drive with no coverage after their policy is cancelled.
+There are many drivers who have bare minimum protection or continue to drive with no coverage after their policy is canceled.
 Because you can’t control what coverage others have, you should have your own by purchasing high limits on the underinsured and uninsured portion of your own auto policy.

 myth #22: My employer provides me with disability insurance.
 I don’t need my own.